Here are examples of typical cockpit controls (Toggle Switch / Push Buttons / Rotary knobs / Multi-position Switches / Analog Axes):

 1. Use several digital pins (one pin for each position) and configure all positions as "Button" inputs in configuration tool.
 It's simple but in this case you will need several Arduino pins (or several matrix nodes, if you use "key-matrix" extension).

 2. Use Arduino analog pin for multi-position switch.
-In this case only one analog input can be used.
+In this case one analog input is used.
 You will need to get a suitable rotary switch and a number of resistors soldered to this switch leads.
 Then use "Rotary Switch" input in the configurator to assign parameter for each position.

 A common way to make an analog sensor is using a potentiometer - variable resistor connected as a voltage divider circuit.
 Connect the middle terminal of a potentiometer directly to analog input, and the two others - to +5v and GND.
 Also, various photo or Hall-effect sensors can be used instead of pots.